Emmavt/missing-semester/about.md

 ---
 layout: lecture
-title: "Why we are teaching this class"
+title: "Warom we deze les geven"
 ---

+Tijdens een traditionele opvoeding in Informatica, warschijnlijk zal je enkele vakken

 During a traditional Computer Science education, chances are you will take plenty of classes that teach you advanced topics within CS, everything from